-The Council prioritises transparency and accountability, ensuring residents can access information and hold the Council accountable.
-Key initiatives include:

-- Open Data: The Council publishes the Open Data Portal and Open Data Charter online, fulfilling government transparency requirements.
-In 2022, a Citizen Data Charter was introduced to guide data use for community benefit. - Public Meetings: Council meetings are generally open to the public, with details available online, except when confidentiality is required. - Scrutiny Committees: There are five scrutiny committees within the Council, which support and hold the work of the Cabinet and the Council to account.
-Scrutiny committees play an important role in accountability, openness and transparency - Annual Reporting: The Council reports annually on performance, finances, audits, and governance, with updates available online. - Complaints Policy: The Council follows a two-stage process to resolve complaints, with escalation options to external ombudsmen if needed.
+Principal G: The Council prioritises transparency and accountability, ensuring residents can access information and hold the Council accountable.
+Key initiatives include: Implementing good practices in Open Data: The Council publishes the Open Data Portal and Open Data Charter online, fulfilling government transparency requirements.
+In 2022, a Citizen Data Charter was introduced to guide data use for community benefit. transparency, reporting and audit Public Meetings: Council meetings are generally open to the public, with details available online, except when confidentiality is required. to deliver effective accountability.
+Scrutiny Committees: There are five scrutiny committees within the Council, which support and hold the work of the Cabinet and the Council to account.
+Scrutiny committees play an important role in accountability, openness and transparency Annual Reporting: The Council reports annually on performance, finances, audits, and governance, with updates available online.
+Complaints Policy: The Council follows a two-stage process to resolve complaints, with escalation options to external ombudsmen if needed.